Visit our online Jewelry Shop

 Cadoro

-Founder (s): Dan Steneslieu and Steve Brody, 1945 into the 1980s, NYC-Not a lot is known about this company.
-Steve Brody was an actor.
-His partner was Romanian and their jewelry often reflected that bold style coupled with the glitz of Hollywood.
+Founder (s): Dan Stoenescu [previously thought to be Staneslieu.
+Thanks to Nancy Rossbacher for this information found in Vintage Fashion and Costume Jewelry magazine, Vol. 19, No3.
+2009 on page 3.] and Steve Brody, 1954 into the 1980s, NYC-Not a lot is known about this company.
+Steve Brody was an Broadway actor.
+His partner was of Romanian decent and their jewelry often reflected that bold style coupled with the glitz of Hollywood.
 This is high end costume jewelry that has been said to look real.
 Some say it rivals the beauty of fine jewelry.
 Their enameled Christmas trees and other holiday jewelry are highly collectable as is most of this Hollywood inspired jewelry.
 Signature Designs: Hand crafted jewelry.
 Big and bold jewelry utilizing exemplary materials from all over the world.
 Based upon movie star jewelry and popular with the "jet set".
 Glamorous!
 Back to top

 Calvaire